chatbotizeteam/decission-engine-api/README.md

 #### Returns

-The products or null if no products are found.
+An array of products.
+Returns an empty array if none are found.

 ## API for Returns Integration